Two-Bean Beef Chili

 Total carbohydrates: 27 grams per serving

-3 tablespoons chili powder blend (see note below)
+- 3 tablespoons chili powder blend (see note)

-Toppings: grated cheese, sour cream, chopped red onions, hot sauce
+- Toppings such as grated cheese, sour cream, chopped red onions, and hot sauce

-Heat the oil in a large, heavy pot, over medium-low heat.
-Add the onions and celery and sauté until the vegetables are tender but not browning, around 10 minutes.
+- Heat the oil in a large, heavy pot over medium-low heat.
+Add the onions and celery and sauté until the vegetables are tender but not browned, around 10 minutes.

-Turn the heat to high and crumble the ground beef into the pot.
-Cook, breaking up the clumps with a spatula, until the meat is starting to brown and sizzle in its own fat, around 5 minutes.
-Turn the heat to low.
+- Turn the heat to high and crumble the ground beef into the pot.
+Sauté, breaking up the clumps with a spatula, until the meat is starting to brown and sizzle, around 5 minutes.
+Turn down the heat to low.

-Add the chili powder, garlic powder, and salt, and stir just until the spices are fragrant, around 15 seconds.
-Stir in the beans with their liquid and the tomatoes.
+- Add the chili powder, garlic powder, and salt, and stir just until the spices are fragrant, around 15 seconds.
+Add in the beans with their liquid and the tomatoes.

-Simmer the chili, uncovered and occasionally stirred, until it is thickened and delicious-looking, about 30-45 minutes, then taste it.
-If it is not completely fantastic, try to figure out what it needs.
+- Simmer the chili, uncovered and occasionally stirred, until thickened, about 30-45 minutes.
+Give it a taste, and if it is not completely fantastic, try to figure out what it needs.
 More salt?
 A dash of white vinegar?
 Add it and taste again, repeating until the chili tastes perfect.

-Serve in bowls, letting everyone top their own at the table.
+- Serve in bowls, letting everyone top their own chili at the table.